Knox County high school graduations begin

-KNOX CO., Tenn.
-(WVLT) -- Knox County parents and students celebrated a graduation ceremony that almost didn't happen.
+Knox County parents and students celebrated a graduation ceremony that almost didn't happen.

 "I'm still kind of in shock to be honest," said Tonya Fraker about her daughter, Briley, graduating on Monday.